 The average rent for a typical 1-bedroom apartment in Toronto is around $2,200 as of January 2023.
-Compared to the previous year, this is a 25 percent increase!
+Compared to the last year, this is a 25 percent increase!

-The farther you move outside the city center, the more affordable the rents become.
+The farther you move outside downtown Toronto, the more affordable the rents become.

 If you think that’s pricey, you really won’t like what you’re about to read.